vmware-archive/AndroidCI/README.md

-Android CI
+# Android CI
-This represents ~/.jenkins dir.
+This project's purpose is to bootstrap Android continuous integration using Jenkins-CI (http://jenkins-ci.org/).
+This project is a stripped-down version of Jenkin's configuration directory, which is `~/.jenkins` by default.

 ## Assumptions
 We make the following assumptions.
 Feel free to deviate but you will likely need to fix some things as you go.

 - You are working on a Mac
 - Your android SDK is in ~/android-sdk-mac_x86, or you are going to put it there, or create a symlink, etc.
+- A

 ## Android
 Download the latest Mac SDK: http://developer.android.com/sdk/index.html